Home / Journals / CMC / Vol.34, No.3, 2013

 CMC-Computers, Materials & Continua, Vol.34, No.3, pp. 199-226, 2013, DOI:10.3970/cmc.2013.034.199

 Abstract A strength prediction method is presented for double-lap single fastener bolted joints of cross-ply carbon fibre reinforced plastic (CFRP) composite laminates using cohesive zone elements (CZEs).
 Three-dimensional finite element models were developed and CZEs were inserted into subcritical damage planes identified from X-ray radiographs.
 The method makes a compromise between the experimental correlation factors (dependant on lay-up, stacking sequence and joint geometry) and three material properties (fracture energy, interlaminar strength and nonlinear shear stress-strain response).
 Strength of the joints was determined from the predicted load-displacement curves considering sub-laminate and plylevel scaling effects.
-The predictions are in a reasonable agreement with… More >
+The predictions are More >

 • Open AccessOpen Access